loydvalp/School_District_Analysis/README.md

 ![](Images/spending_ranges.PNG)

+Even tho the ninth graders' scores of Thomas High School were replaced with NaN, it doesn't mean they didn't pass or fail the test.
+There were 460 students that were affected out of 39,170.
+That is roughly 1.2% percentage.
+Due to the percentage being so small, there weren't any drastic changes in the averages and percentages.
+However, Thomas High School is no longer in the top 5 anymore.
+The changes didn't make the school bottom 5 either.
+The school size is still a medium-sized school.
+The number of students didn't change.
+However, the percentages did decrease in the medium-sized school.
 The charter schools' averages did drop due to the changes.
 ![](Images/school_size_challenge.PNG)
 ![](Images/school_type.PNG)